TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 ## Support

 For issues, questions, or feature requests:
-- Open an issue on GitHub
+- Open an issue here on GitHub
 - Check existing issues for solutions
 - Consult the troubleshooting section above